-Detailed portfolio guidelines, which specify the format and contents, are given at the end of this document.
+Detailed portfolio guidelines, which specify the format and contents, can be found on page 45 of this document.

 Procedures for Regular Faculty Promotion:

 A calendar for the promotion process will be published by the Associate Provost for faculty affairs and sent to the colleges.
 Dates stipulated in this calendar are applicable for this section.